chuckcscccl/rustlr/chapter4.md

 ```
 This means that the AST for Threebs should be absorbed into other types if
 possible (multiple nonterminals can be so declared on the same line).
-This will still create a `struct A(a,Threebs,c)`, but it will create for A:
+This will still create a `struct Threebs(b,b,b)`, but it will create for A:
 **`struct A(a,b,b,b,c)`**.

 Both structs and enums can absorb 'flatten' types.
 However, there